Section 80D Deductions - What is Section 80D? Deductions Under Medical Insurance, Eligibility And Policies

 Who can claim an 80D deduction?

-Every individual (including non-resident individuals) and HUF can claim a deduction under Section 80D.
-However, the higher limit of deduction available to senior citizens is not available in the case of non-resident senior citizens.
+Only individuals and HUFs can claim deduction under Section 80D.
+Deduction for self, spouse, dependent parents, children are allowed.
+However, the higher limit of deduction is available to resident senior citizens and not available for non-resident senior citizens.

 Which document is needed for preventive health check-up tax deduction under Section 80D?

-The income tax department does not require submitting any document/receipt for claiming the deduction while filing ITR.
-However, as a matter of record and proof later, it is advisable to retain the proof of payment/receipt of insurance premium in your tax file.
+• Self-employed: The income tax department does not require submitting any document/receipt for claiming the deduction while filing ITR.
+However, as a matter of record and proof, it is advisable to retain the proof of payment/receipt of insurance premium in your tax file.

 Which expenses are not allowed as deductions under Section 80D?